 When I say there’s something to see on every wall, I’m not lying.
 You could spend hours every day looking at more and new pieces.

-Video from Pedley Street
+A Video from Pedley Street

 Shortly after I visited and went on this tour, I came across this video from British artist Dan Kitchener (link opens in new tab) who spent New Year’s Day painting ‘Ghost Cities’ on Pedley Street which is just a short distance from Brick Lane.

-Dan is a world renowned street artist who has been painting on a global scale for the last eleven years.
+Dan is a world-renowned street artist who has been painting on a global scale for the last eleven years.
 You can see his work across the world from Tokyo to Pittsburgh and from Spain to Kazakhstan, although he spends much time painting in London where he is based.
 You can commission him to paint your interior walls or even purchase original paintings via his shop (opens in new link).

 Having the opportunity to create something of your own is a genius conception on the part of Alternative London.
-If you’ve got a creative big kid who’s looking for a new challenge this is the perfect idea.
+If you’ve got a creative big kid who’s looking for a new challenge this is a perfect idea.
 It would be great as a birthday present or just a way to kill a Saturday morning.